genomicsclass/leanpub/manuscript/eda_with_pca.md

 ![First two PCs for gene expression data with color representing ethnicity.](images/R/eda_with_pca-tmp-mds_plot-1.png)

 There is a very clear association between the first PC and ethnicity.
 However, we also see that for the orange points there are sub-clusters.
-We know from previous analyzes that ethnicity and preprocessing date are correlated:
+We know from previous analyses that ethnicity and preprocessing date are correlated: